Weight loss has been a powerful word for a decade. 8 out of 10 people want to lose weight and look better and young.

 To understand the correct way, you need to first understand the difference between weight loss and fat loss.

-Unfortunately, most of the people do confuse fat loss with weight loss.
+Unfortunately, most people do confuse fat loss with weight loss.

 Let’s look at the difference between the two and which one you should aim for.